I am a coffee addict !!

 I drink lots of coffee daily.
 Sometimes 3 to 4 cups a day.
-I start off my days usually early at 5am; and I get less sleep than optimal.
+I start my days usually early at 5 am; I get less sleep than optimal.
 Plus it is autumn.
 As you can see, I am stacking up reasons (excuses) for my coffee addiction.

 Coffee is the most consumed beverage in the world.
-But does coffee really help you get more work done?
+But does coffee make you productive and help you get more work done?

 I strongly think so… But I wanted proof.

 I am very analytical.
 And I started doing my research (scouring the web) on the benefits of coffee.
 And why drinking coffee might help you learn better and get more work done.

 Let’s Start by Looking at Some Interesting Facts on Coffee Consumption

 - Brazil is the World Leader in Coffee Production.
 Who knew?